super-saturn/pico-eeprom-emu/README.md

 ## Description

-15-bit Addressable (32kB) input, 8-bit (1byte) output per address.
+13-bit Addressable (8kB) input, 8-bit (1byte) output per address.
 1 bit Chip Select input.
+Reconfigurable up to 15-bit if `probe-rs` is not used, see below.

 Takes any binary file as the ROM contents.